 A.J.
-Gallagher's 'clean coal' business draws ire of green investors
+Gallagher’s 'clean coal' business draws ire of green investors

-BOSTON (Reuters) - Two of America’s best-known green investors are reassessing their stakes in global insurance broker Arthur J. Gallagher & Co’s after a Reuters investigation into the company’s lucrative side-business in “clean coal”.
+BOSTON (Reuters) - Two of America’s best-known green investors are reassessing their stakes in global insurance broker Arthur J. Gallagher & Co after a Reuters investigation into the company’s lucrative side-business in “clean coal”.

 A.J.
 Gallagher (AJG.N) has invested in 34 facilities producing so-called refined coal, which is chemically treated to make it burn cleaner and heavily subsidized by the U.S. government.
-The firm also holds a 46.5 percent stake in Chem-Mod LLC, which provides the chemicals used to produce it.
+The firm also holds a 46.5 percent stake in Chem-Mod LLC, which provides the chemicals used to produce the fuel.

 A.J.
 Gallagher has accumulated about $850 million worth of U.S. government tax credits from the business.
-But many utilities burning the coal have pumped out more smog, not less, over the past decade and the chemicals have contributed to elevated carcinogens in downstream drinking water supplied to more than 1 million people, according to the Reuters Special Report.
+But many utilities burning the coal have pumped out more smog, not less, over the past decade, and the chemicals have contributed to elevated carcinogens in downstream drinking water supplied to more than 1 million people, according to the Reuters Special Report.

 Now, the Green Century Funds and Calvert Funds - which include A.J.
 Gallagher in their portfolios based on its record as an insurance firm, not a coal supplier - said they will review the company’s green credentials.
 Green Century and Calvert are two of nation’s leading money managers focused on corporate environmental, social and governance matters.